 Photos courtesy of Alex Lyons

-ULYSSES is a new street show, developed with funding support from Arts Council England, in partnership with Mandinga Arts, NORCA & Sistema in Norwich and Still Fluid (now Twisted Reality) Productions.
+ULYSSES is a new street show, developed with funding support from Arts Council England, in partnership with Mandinga Arts, NORCA & Sistema in Norwich (now Norfolk Community Arts) and Twisted Reality Productions.

-ULYSSES is available to book, and had fantastic audience responses to the preview shows and at Bromyard Folk Festival 2019 (see some of the comments below).
+ULYSSES is available to book, and had fantastic audience responses to the preview shows and at Bromyard Folk Festival 2019 (see some of the comments below and the showreel here).

 Rabo de Foguete and Twisted Reality bring new energy to the tale through an exciting unpredictability.
 Using intoxicating music, rapturous comedy, and powerful physical theatre, they offer a new allegory for a soldier’s return from war.